anywhichway/fos/README.md

 6) HTTP verb methods, e.g. `delete`, `get`, etc.

-The `Request` object used by callbacks on the server goes beyond Express and is enhanced to support all the properties and methods available on the standards compliant URL as documented on
+The `Request` object used by callbacks on the server goes beyond Express and is enhanced to support all the properties and methods available on a standards compliant URL as
 [documented on MDN](https://developer.mozilla.org/en-US/docs/Web/API/URL).
-This inclused aliasing `pathname` to `path` and `searchParams` to `query`.
+This includes aliasing `pathname` to `path` and `searchParams` to `query`.

 Note, the current release of FOS does not support the `acceptsXXX` methods, template engine functionality, or `mountpath` and the `use` method can’t take another middleware as an argument.